WEMcJJJ/azurechat-dev/README.md

 # Introduction

-_Azure Chat Solution Accelerator powered by Azure Open AI Service_
+_Azure Chat Solution Accelerator powered by Azure OpenAI Service_

 ![](/docs/images/intro.png)

-_Azure Chat Solution Accelerator powered by Azure Open AI Service_ is a solution accelerator that allows organisations to deploy a private chat tenant in their Azure Subscription, with a familiar user experience and the added capabilities of chatting over your data and files.
+_Azure Chat Solution Accelerator powered by Azure OpenAI Service_ is a solution accelerator that allows organisations to deploy a private chat tenant in their Azure Subscription, with a familiar user experience and the added capabilities of chatting over your data and files.

 Benefits are: